-- 1) A completed application form (see appendix for inquiry form) and a non-refundable fee. - 2) A written statement from the applicant which: - a) describes the applicant's own interest in the Organizational Leadership degree. - b) assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from agraduate degree. - 3) Provides a resume of professional experience. - 4) Two letters of recommendation from an employer, professional colleague, or faculty in the studentsundergraduate major which evaluate the applicant's leadership ability and capacity to complete a graduate degree. - 5) Two official transcripts from each college and university attended (international applicants must submit foreign transcripts in the original language and an English copy).
-Only degrees and courses from a regionally accredited institution will be accepted.

-- 6) The official score from the GRE general aptitude test or the Miller Analogies Test (must be less than fiveyears old), a requirement which may be waived if the applicant has an advanced degree. - 7) Submission of an official TOEFL score of at least 550 by each international applicant who has graduated from a foreign college or university and whose native language is not English. - 8) Submission of a financial declaration and supporting documentation by each international applicant.
+- 1. A completed application form (see appendix for inquiry form) and a non-refundable fee. - 2.
+A written statement from the applicant which: - a. describes the applicant's own interest in the Organizational Leadership degree. - b. assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from a graduate degree. - 3.
+Provides a resume of professional experience. - 4.
+Two letters of recommendation from an employer, professional colleague, or faculty in the students undergraduate major which evaluate the applicant's leadership ability and capacity to complete a graduate degree. - 5.
+Two official transcripts from each college and university attended (international applicants must submit foreign transcripts in the original language and an English copy).
+Only degrees and courses from a regionally accredited institution will be accepted. - 6.
+The official score from the GRE general aptitude test or the Miller Analogies Test (must be less than five years old), a requirement which may be waived if the applicant has an advanced degree. - 7.
+Submission of an official TOEFL score of at least 550 by each international applicant who has graduated from a foreign college or university and whose native language is not English. - 8.
+Submission of a financial declaration and supporting documentation by each international applicant.

-A Bachelor's degree from an accredited college or university is required.
+A bachelor's degree from an accredited college or university is required.

-Required Cours es: 24 credits
+Required Courses: 24 credits

 ORGL 500 Organizational Leadership 3 credits

 ORGL 501 Methods of Organizational Research 3 credits

 ORGL 502 Leadership and Imagination 3 credits

 ORGL 503 Organizational Ethics 3 credits

 ORGL 504 Organizational Communication 3 credits

 ORGL 505 Organizational Theory 3 credits

 ORGL 506 Leadership and Diversity 3 credits

 ORGL 680 Leadership Seminar 3 credits

-Electives 12 credits
+ORGL Electives 12 credits

 Graduate electives complete the Organizational Leadership degree program.
 Students may choose graduate-level courses from a list of electives provided in this catalogue offered by the Department of Organizational Leadership or by other graduate divisions of Gonzaga University.
+(MTSL 509, Academic Writing for International Graduate Students, cannot count towards the ORGL elective requirements).
 Up to six credits may be selected within the elective component from the independent professional study options (ORGL 660-ORGL 671).

-ORGL 500 Organizational Leadership
+ORGL 500 - Organizational Leadership